-This ESG questionnaire covers the fund's responsible investment approach, and more specifically the following: rules regarding controversial weapons, embargoes, tax havens, thermal coal, hydrocarbons, climate risks and biodiversity.
-The questionnaire is based on the ESG questionnaire, developed with the AF2I, intended for management companies.
+This survey covers the fund's responsible investment approach, and more specifically the following: rules regarding controversial weapons, embargoes, tax havens, thermal coal, hydrocarbons, climate risks and biodiversity.
+The survey is based on the ESG questionnaire, developed with the AF2I, intended for management companies.

-The survey raises awareness among companies that have not yet implemented this type of practice.
+It raises awareness among companies that have not yet implemented this type of practice.
 In addition, it confirms that asset management companies have improved significantly in terms of best practices over time.